yfp-c/eng103a_terraform/README.md

 stress --cpu 2 --timeout 300
 ```

-Terraform state: How does it treat information in main.tf?
+### Terraform state: How does it treat information in main.tf?

+State is terraform's way of understanding the current configuration of your infrastructure.
+By doing so, it keeps everything in sync as well as adding performance benefits.
+Also, if you're working on a team, it allows people to make sure that they don't override each other's changes.

+**Performance benefits:** Only touch what has been detected as a change.
+Useful on huge projects

-Difference between terraform plan and apply
+### Difference between terraform plan and apply

+Plan: Generates a speculative plan of what it is going to deploy

+Apply: Same as plan but executes code after user permission.